Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Algorithms for Canonical Forms of Type A Quiver Representations

-The $LQU$ factorization is different from the triangular factorizations introduced before.
-It does not perform any pivoting and therefore there is no auxiliary permutation matrix produced.
-Instead, we sacrifice structure in the pivot matrix and obtain a general pivot matrix $Q$ as opposed to echelon pivot matrices.
+The $LQU$ factorization is different from the triangular factorizations introduced before, as it does not perform any pivoting and therefore there is no auxiliary permutation matrix produced.
+Instead, we sacrifice structure in the pivot matrix and obtain a general pivot matrix $Q$ as opposed to echelon pivot matrices $E$.

-{\bf Proof of Correctness:} In order to see that the above algorithm is correct, we first note that both the row operations and column operations are triangular, i.e. row $i$ is used to eliminate rows at positions greater than $i$ and column $j$ is used to eliminate columns at positions greater than $j$.
+\begin{proposition} \cref{alg:LQU} computes a factorization $A = LQU$ \end{proposition} \begin{proof} In order to see that the algorithm is correct, we first note that both the row operations and column operations are triangular, i.e. row $i$ is used to eliminate rows at positions greater than $i$ and column $j$ is used to eliminate columns at positions greater than $j$.
 Thus the recorded $L$ and $U$ matrices are indeed lower and upper triangular respectively.

-Now it is left to prove that the resultant matrix $Q$, has pivot structure.
+Now it is left to prove that the resulting matrix $Q$ has pivot structure.
 If we prove that the only non-zeros at the end of the algorithm are the pivots then we are done, as pivots are chosen such that no two of them share a row or column.
-Let us prove this by contradiction, suppose there is a non-zero that was not eliminated at the end of the algorithm.
+We will argue by contradiction: suppose there is a non-zero that was not eliminated at the end of the algorithm.
 It has to be either in a non-pivot row or its column position is before a pivot in a pivot row, otherwise it would have been eliminated by the column operations.
-Such an element cannot exist as it should have been eliminated by row operations by a pivot above it in its column.
-The pivot cannot be below as it would imply that we did not pick the first non-zero in a non-pivot row when choosing the pivot for this column.
+Such an element cannot exist as it should have been eliminated by row operations by a pivot above it in the same column.
+The pivot cannot be below as it would imply that we did not pick the first non-zero in a non-pivot row when choosing the pivot for this column. \end{proof} \begin{proposition} The $LQU$ factorization of a $m\times n$ matrix $A$ can be computed in $O(mn \max(m,n))$ time. \end{proposition} \begin{proof} In the first while-loop of \cref{alg:LQU}, we loop over columns.
+Each column eliminates $O(m)$ entries via row operations.
+Each row operation takes $O(n)$ time (by operating on each column), so processing a column takes $O(mn)$ time.
+Multiplying this bound by $n$ columns, we obtain $O(mn^2)$ time for the first while-loop.

+The second while-loop, we loop over rows.
+Each row may eliminate up to $n$ entries using column operations.
+Each column operation takes $O(m)$ time (operating on each row), so processing a row takes $O(mn)$ time.
+Multiplying by $m$ rows, we obtain $O(m^2 n)$ time for the second while-loop.

+Finally, we combine the bounds on both while-loops to obtain at total time of $O(mn \max(m,n))$. \end{proof}